mlabs-haskell/cem-script/docs/goals_and_soa.md

 1. DApp logic as whole (synced-by-construction)
 2. Code is free from common security weaknesses by construction (secure-by-construction)
-3. Seamplessly emulate and test anything (emulate-anything)
+3. Seamlessly emulate and test anything (emulate-anything)
-4. Declarativity close to informal specification and bridging lightweight formal methods (declarative-spec)
+4. Being declarative: close to informal specification and bridging lightweight formal methods (declarative-spec)
 5. Generally production ready (production-ready)

 ## Not in scope at all